alanlorenzetti/ripper/README.md

-# Ripper: A tool to process Illumina RIP-Seq/HITS-CLIP data.
+# Ripper: A tool to process Illumina RIP-Seq/HITS-CLIP data

 ## Purpose and General Information